 Training and development support for employees on pay protection

-Your manager will help you in your personal development review and one-to-one sessions to consider your career options and any training and development that might help.
+Your manager will help you in your My Plan one-to-one sessions to consider your career options and any training and development that might help.

-The workforce development area of the website will also provide more information about career opportunities across our range of services.
+Our careers and work experience section will also provide more information about opportunities across our range of services.

-When considering different career options, you can find information about many of our different types of jobs on our job families section, on the website.
+When considering different career options, you can find information about many of our different types of jobs on our job families section on our website.

 The job family role profiles describe the typical responsibilities, knowledge, skills and experience required for jobs at each level of a job family and the map of grades across job families can be found on our job families page

-The LGPS provides; in the event of a reduction in pensionable pay under certain circumstances, within 10 years of the date of retirement or leaving the scheme, for pension benefits to be calculated using final pay which is the annual average of the best three consecutive years ending with 31 March, within a period of 13 years ending with the last day of scheme membership.
+The LGPS provides; in the event of a reduction in pensionable pay under certain circumstances, within 10 years of the date of retirement or leaving the scheme, for pension benefits to be calculated using final pay, which is: the annual average of the best three consecutive years ending with 31 March, within a period of 13 years ending with the last day of scheme membership.

 The following documents are in Portable Document Format (PDF).
 You can download software to view PDF documents for free from the Adobe website (opens in a new window)